ppeelman/workflow-setup-with-webpack/README.md

 echo '' > index.css
 echo '' > app.js
 ~~~~
-Create 3 more folders (assets, components, containers) and 2 more files (index.js, index.css)
+Create 3 more folders (assets, components, containers) and 3 more files (index.js, index.css, app.js)

 `import './index.css'`
 Within the index.js file, import the index.css file (containing some global styles for the project)

+## 5. Creating a basic React project
+See source code

+33 6. ...